Unique sparse decomposition of low rank matrices: Technical comparison with

 There are at least three major differences to be noted.
 First, as $\bA$ is UNTF in the setting of \cite{qu2019analysis}, columns of $\bA$ are not orthonormal, or equivalently, $\mu > 0$.
 As a result, Lemma \ref{lem_key} does not hold for their setting.
 In another word, even one can directly solve (\ref{crit_ell_4}), the solution does not exactly recover one column of $\bA$.
 Indeed, Proposition B.1 in \cite{qu2019analysis} shows that the difference between the solution to (\ref{crit_ell_4}) and one column of $\bA$ is small when $\mu \ll 1$ but is not exactly equal zero unless $\mu = 0$.
 By contrast, when $\bA$ satisfies $\bA^T\bA = \bI_r$ in our setting, the exact recovery of columns of $\bA$ is achievable via solving (\ref{crit_ell_4}) as shown in Lemma \ref{lem_key}.

-Second, due to $\rank(\bA) = r$, solving (\ref{obj}) in our setting approximates maximizes (\ref{obj_pop}), the objective of which is a convex combination of $\|\bA^T\bq\|_4^4$ and $\|\bA^T\bq\|_2^4$ with coefficients depending on the sparsity parameter $\theta$.
+Second, due to $\rank(\bA) = r$, solving (\ref{obj}) in our setting approximately maximizes (\ref{obj_pop}), the objective of which is a convex combination of $\|\bA^T\bq\|_4^4$ and $\|\bA^T\bq\|_2^4$ with coefficients depending on the sparsity parameter $\theta$.
 Thus, the expected objective in our setting no longer coincides with that in \cite{qu2019analysis} and in fact is more complicated due to the extra term $\|\bA^T\bq\|_2^4$.
 This additional term brings more complications in our analysis of the geometry landscape of (\ref{obj}) and requires more delicate arguments.
+Indeed, in view of (\ref{obj}), although it is clear that columns of $\bA$ are still the global maximizers regardless of the presence of $\theta \norm{\mb q^T\mb A}2^4$, it is non-trivial to establish how $\theta \norm{\mb q^T\mb A}2^4$ affects the geometric landscape, such as properties of all stationary points.
+Our population-level results fully characterize the benign regime at the presence of $\theta \norm{\mb q^T\mb A}2^4$ (see, Lemmas \ref{lem_R2}, \ref{lem:Case2} and \ref{lem:Case3}).
+To account the existence of $\theta \norm{\mb q^T\mb A}2^4$, we have to base on not only a different partition of the unit sphere but also a different metric, the sup-norm, of the partition, from the analysis used in \cite{qu2019analysis}.
+As we move to the sample-level analysis, extra cares need to be taken, see, for instance, Lemmas \ref{lem:sample_R2_nega_short}, \ref{lem:Case2_sample} and \ref{lem:Case3_sample}.

 Third, the low-rank structure of $\bY$ leads to a null region of solving (\ref{obj}), that is, the region of $\bq$ such that $\bq^T\bY = \bq^T\bA\bX = \0$ (see, (\ref{def_R0}) for the population-level analysis and (\ref{def_null_region}) -- (\ref{def_null_region_prime}) for the finite sample results).
 This null region does not appear when the matrix $\bA$ is UNTF.
 In the presence of such a region, to provide guarantees for any second-order gradient-based algorithm, we need to provide a proper initialization outside of this region and to further carefully prove that every iterate does not fall into the null region.
-Such analysis brings more technical challenges, for instance, Lemmas \ref{lem:gene_init} and \ref{lem:gene_iter}, to our analysis than \cite{qu2019analysis}.
+Such analysis brings more technical challenges to our analysis than \cite{qu2019analysis} (see, for instance Lemmas \ref{lem:gene_init} and \ref{lem:gene_iter}).\\